skyth3r/Skyth3r.github.io/content/articles/building-websites-with-hugo.md

 ## Setting up our website

 First up, open the command line and navigate to where you want to create your website project file.
-I choose to create mine in Users/Akash (the default directory when you open Terminal on macOS).
+I chose to create mine in Users/Akash (the default directory when you open Terminal on macOS).

 Then, run the following command (but replace username with your GitHub username):